Education

 Bill No. S.825

-Chapter 78B of the bill introduces regulations governing student-athlete compensation and athlete agent activities in Massachusetts.
-It defines key terms and addresses various aspects, including name, image, and likeness compensation, professional sports drafts, and contract requirements between student-athletes and agents.
-The bill imposes notification obligations on athlete agents and student-athletes regarding agency contracts.
-It establishes the student-athlete's right to cancel contracts within 14 days and outlines prohibited conduct for athlete agents.
-Penalties for violations include damages for student-athletes and civil penalties for agents.
-The bill also mandates athlete agent registration with specified requirements and consequences for non-compliance.
-Overall, it aims to regulate and ensure transparency, fair compensation, and ethical conduct in collegiate sports relationships.
+The bill introduces regulations governing student-athlete compensation and athlete agent activities in Massachusetts.
+It addresses contract requirements between student-athletes and agents, as well as establishing the student-athlete’s right to cancel contracts within 14 days.
+Overall, this bill is designed to regulate and ensure transparency, fair compensation, and ethical conduct in collegiate sports relationships.

 An Act to expand access to computer science coursework